Sidh (community)

-Sidhs, also spelled Siddh (सिद्ध) are people associated to a caste and also a nirguna sect that originated in the 15th century, in the Bikaner State in the Jaat, based on the revelation of Guru Jasnathji.
+Sidhs, also spelled Siddh (सिद्ध) are people associated to a caste and also a nirguna sect that originated in the 15th century, in the Bikaner State, based on the revelation of Guru Jasnathji.
 The term Siddh means one who has proved himself.
 Sidh people, along with Jogi and Nath are included in State list of OBC castes in Rajasthan.
 They however aren't included in central list of OBCs for Rajasthan.

 History

 Guru Jasnathji (1484-1506), founder of Sidh sampraday, was the foster child of Hamirji Jyani and his wife Rupande, who were residents of the Katariyasar village situated 25 miles north-east of Bikaner.
-Sidhs trace their trace their ancestry back to his disciples who were mainly the Jats.
 Jasnathji, underwent tapasya and founded his own religious sect.
-He got disciples from the Jaats who being followers of a Siddh (one who attained divine grace), became known as Sidh.
+His disciples being followers of a Siddh (one who attained divine grace), became known as Sidh.
 In course of time they became a closed endogamous community.

 Culture and religious observations

 A Siddh man can be identified by his typical saffron coloured turban.
 The Siddh are purely vegetarian.
 Alcoholic drink is prohibited among them.
 The Sidh are divided into a number of gotras.
 Some common gotras are Kookna, Godara, Jyani, Manda, Jakhar, Saran, Mahiya, Bhadu, Sau, Kalwania, Balihara, Sihag, Man, etc. Gotras are strictly exogamous and all equal in social status.
 Remarriage of a woman whether deserted or widowed is allowed.
 Marriage with detail rituals takes place in case of first marriage of a girl only.